CAD-Recode: Reverse Engineering CAD Code from Point Clouds: CAD Representation as Code

 \section{CAD Representation as Code}

 Modern feature-based CAD modeling relies on sequences of 2D sketches and operations to create 3D models.
 Designers first draw geometric primitives (lines, arcs, circles) on a selected plane, then apply operations like extrusion or revolution to generate 3D geometry~\cite{xu2021zonegraph}.
-As depicted in Figure~\ref{fig:formulation}(a), we focus on the extrusion operation, a fundamental CAD operation widely adopted in previous works~\cite{wu2021deepcad,xu2022skexgen,khan2024cad}.
-Below, we present our CAD representation, highlighting its advantages over existing language-like encodings, and describe our pipeline for generating one million synthetic sketch-extrude sequences.
+As depicted in~\Cref{fig:formulation}(a), we focus on sketch-extrusion sequences, a fundamental CAD modeling pattern widely adopted in previous works~\cite{wu2021deepcad,xu2022skexgen,khan2024cad}.
+Below, we present our CAD representation, highlighting its advantages over existing language-like encodings, and describe our procedurally generated training data.